 - It adds life to one’s years!

 Laughing is very useful for one’s mental health.
-Because of this, psychiatrists and other mental health professionals found means to combine it with therapy, which led to the creation of the Association for Applied and Therapeutic Humor.
-This association of psychologists strives to promote and encourage the use of laughter and humor in therapeutic settings to help treat or pacify severe mental health disorders.
-Moreover, another group, Stand Up For Mental Health, hires stand-up comedians to help hasten the recovery of mentally ill patients.
-Some of these stand-up comedians are asked to perform in universities and conferences to promote awareness about mental health problems.
+Because of this, psychiatrists and other mental health professionals found means to combine it with treatment, which led to creation of Association for Applied and Therapeutic Humor.
+This association of psychologists strives to promote and encourage use of laughter and wit in healing settings to help treat or pacify severe mental health disorders.
+Moreover, another group, Stand Up For Mental Health, hires stand-up comedians to help hasten recovery of mentally ill patients.
+Some stand-up comedians are asked to perform in universities and conferences to promote awareness about mental health problems.

 Laughter Strengthens Relationships

 In almost all instances, we laugh more when our friends and other loved ones try to make us laugh.
-Research reveals that people laugh most when they are with their circle of regular friends with whom they are comfortable with.
+Research reveals that people laugh most when they are with circle of regular friends with whom they are comfortable with.
 In fact, they laugh 30 times more when they are with other people.
-This is such good news because then laughter strengthens our relationship with others, and as a result, enhances our mental and emotional health.
+This is such good news because laughter strengthens our relationships with others, and as a result, humor therapy enhances our mental and emotional health.

 A study performed by Robert Levenson at Berkeley, California involved couples whom he instructed to discuss what they didn’t like about each other.
-During the discussion, most couples were laughing and even making faces.
-The outcome was that they felt much better after the experiment, and the couples reported that they think their relationships were much improved.
+During discussion, most couples were laughing and even making faces.
+The outcome was that they felt much better after this humor therapy experiment, and couples reported that they think their relationships were much improved.